Chunky Knit Yarn Covered Pumpkins

 Work around the pumpkin until all the ribs are covered.

-Next, you start filling in the the open areas, working around and around until the pumpkin is covered.
+Next, you start filling in the the open areas, working around and around until the entire pumpkin is covered.

 I did find the twisted chunky yarn to be a bit difficult.